People react to NASA’s ‘haunting’ noises from a black hole

 In this recording, NASA said it scaled the sound up 57 and 58 octaves above their original pitch so they would be audible to the human ear.

-“They are being heard 144 quadrillion to 288 quadrillion times louder than their original frequency,” NASA said.
+“They are being heard 144 quadrillions to 288 quadrillion times louder than their original frequency,” NASA said.

 NASA’s Chandra X-ray Observatory captured the data used to create this sonification, which was released earlier this year during NASA’s Black Hole Week.